 There are many Insta-worthy spots around our city.
 I’ve collected a list of funky, picturesque and downright fun.
 From Paul Bunyan to the Troll Bridge, you can make a whole day out of snapping selfies around town.
 Plan a day to take your family or friends on a selfie hunt.

 There is something particularly comforting about relaxing with a new book on a rainy day.
 Portland has upwards of 12 independent bookstores where you can find intriguing titles to curl up and get cozy with.
 If the weather turns during spring break, take your family to one of Portland’s independent bookstores and let everyone pick out a new book.

 You don’t even have to leave the city to go on a nature adventure.
 One of my favorite things to do on the weekends is explore our area’s awesome parks.
 These 6 urban parks have lots of parking, family-friendly trails and beautiful sights.

 If you’re looking for a fun indoor activity, go rollerskating!
 The Oaks Park Roller Rink offers year-round fun for Portlanders with skating available seven days a week.
-Currently, the rink is allowing 50 people per two-hour time slot that must be booked in advance of your visit.
-Admission is $10.
+Admission is $12.

 Oaks Park rides are also open during spring break.
 When purchasing your tickets online, use coupon code KATU22 to get 22% off ride bracelets.
 Keep in mind, you can ride the carousel and train at Oaks Park for free.

 Weekdays are the best days to visit Topgolf.
 Why?
 Because that’s when you get cash in on all the great deals!
 On Tuesdays, you can cut the price in half with this Topgolf discount.
 No matter what time you go or how many people join you, you’re going to get a weekday deal.
 See all the discounts.